 Flash loans are not free money, and three costs explain why.

-Gas: running the trades and logic inside the atomic transaction costs gas — anywhere from a few hundred to several thousand dollars depending on network congestion and how efficient your code is.
+Gas: running the trades and logic inside the atomic transaction costs gas, and that cost is genuinely unquotable in advance — it scales with network congestion, the chain you’re on, and how efficient your contract is, and it can swing by orders of magnitude within a single day.
 Lose the transaction, lose the gas.

 Slippage: a large trade moves the price against you as it executes.
 A big buy order pushes the asset up while you’re still buying, eroding the very spread you came for.
 Professionals split orders across many pools to soften this — another layer of engineering, not a setting you toggle.